 Take it Easy

 Military borrowers with a minimal credit history should tread carefully at the outset.
 Generally, borrowers in this situation should refrain from opening a bunch of new accounts in a short time because it might actually hurt their credit profile.
 But there are times when borrowers simply have to do this in order to qualify.

 Credit Self-Help Services From Veterans United

-Prospective borrowers can also seek assistance from our Department of Secondary Approval, a unique wing of Veterans United Home Loans that works with service members for free to build a plan for boosting their credit scores.
-You can talk with a DSA credit expert at 888-392-7421.
+Prospective borrowers can also seek assistance from our Lighthouse Program, a unique wing of Veterans United Home Loans that works with service members for free to build a plan for boosting their credit scores.
+You can talk with a Lighthouse credit expert at 888-392-7421.

 Photo courtesy of Sids1.